OPUS Research Assessment Framework (RAF)

 The development of the RAF draws inspiration from influential policy developments and existing frameworks such as the San Francisco Declaration on Research Assessment (DORA), Leiden Manifesto for Research Metrics, Hong Kong Principles, and Recommendations by the Open Science Policy Platform (OSSP), among others.
 By incorporating elements from these important documents, the RAF aims to create a comprehensive assessment tool that combines both quantitative and qualitative approaches, encompasses research and non-research activities, and caters to the unique needs of RPOs and RFOs.

 Throughout the development process, key stakeholders in research assessment and Open Science have played an integral role.
-Partners within the OPUS project, pilot organizations, and the Advisory Board have provided valuable insights and expertise.
+Partners within the OPUS project, pilot organisations, and the Advisory Board have provided valuable insights and expertise.
 Collaboration with external stakeholders, including the GraspOS project and other relevant entities, has further contributed to shaping the RAF.
 Additionally, input from pilot initiatives, targeted stakeholder feedback, and an open consultation with the wider research community will inform future iterations and enhancements of the RAF.

-The OPUS team members recognize the need for further refinement to enhance its effectiveness.
+The OPUS team members recognise the need for further refinement to enhance its effectiveness.
 Over the next eighteen months, pilot institutions will have the opportunity to thoroughly test the framework and provide valuable feedback on both the indicators and interventions.

-Simultaneously, a comprehensive sector-wide consultation will be conducted, involving key organizations, projects, and sector partners.
+Simultaneously, a comprehensive sector-wide consultation will be conducted, involving key organisations, projects, and sector partners.
 This ongoing collaboration will ensure that the final output of the OPUS framework becomes a practical and user-friendly tool for European RPOs and RFOs.

 As the implementation of the OPUS RAF commences, it holds the potential to transform research evaluation practices, promoting a culture of excellence, accountability, and transparency.
 Institutions embracing this groundbreaking framework will drive positive change in the research community.